guardian/frontend/docs/99-archives/crepes.md

 - 100 g sugar
 - a pinch of salt
 - 3 eggs
-- ½ L of milk (a pint, for you bloody Brits)
+- 500ml of milk (a pint, for you bloody Brits)

 ## Steps